top of page

 2) Frequent sleep

 Yep.
 You read that right, too.
 In this age range, catnaps are ok.
 You just need to make sure your baby has enough catnaps to make it to bedtime in a rested state.
-This means that you may have to offer 4, 5 or even 6 naps a day.
-For some families, this may be preferable to offering assisted sleep, because if your baby knows how to fall asleep independently in his or her sleep space, you maintain his/her ability to do that and as he or she matures, he/she should start to put sleep cycles together on his or her own with no “nap boot camp” required.
+This means that you may have to offer 4, 5, or even 6 naps a day.
+If your baby won't sleep in a safe alternative location or if you don't want to run the risk of having your baby develop the sleep associations that come with assisted sleep, offering frequent naps is a good and perfectly appropriate option.

-If you feel that you really have to do something about your baby’s short sleep cycles, and you don’t want to use assisted sleep, then try anticipating your baby’s waking.
-Since sleep cycles are generally an exact duration each time (e.g., 32 minutes, 41 minutes, etc.), time your baby’s sleep cycles and go to your baby’s room right before you expect him or her to wake up.
+If you feel that you really have to do something about your baby’s short sleep cycles, and you don’t want to use assisted sleep, try anticipating your baby’s waking.
+Since sleep cycles are often an exact duration each time (e.g., 32 minutes, 41 minutes, etc.), time your baby’s sleep cycles and go to your baby’s room right before you expect him or her to wake up.
 As soon as your baby starts to stir, immediately reestablish any sleep association that helps him or her sleep.
-This might be putting your hand on his or her tummy or by picking him/her up and rocking.
+This might be putting your hand on his or her tummy or picking him/her up and rocking.
 The key to having this work is catching your baby before he or she wakes fully.
-It’s also important to note that this just doesn’t work for some babies, and in many cases it’s not possible to transfer your baby back to the crib if you had to pick him or her up.
-The reason you might want to try this is because sometimes guiding your baby between sleep cycles can lead to your baby putting them together independently once her schedule is stabilized.
+It’s also important to note that this just doesn’t work for some babies, and in many cases, it’s won't be possible to transfer your baby back to the crib if you had to pick him or her up.
+Although this isn't a guaranteed approach, you might want to try it because guiding your baby to longer naps in the crib/bassinet helps some babies get into a pattern that will lead to longer naps without parental intervention.

 ~6 months until toddlerhood

 From about 6 months on, most babies are capable of putting more than one sleep cycle together for naps.
-Check out our ages and stages sleep chart to see exactly what number of naps your child should have along with when naps should happen.
-Once you’ve determined what your baby’s pattern should be, then you can start to work on extending naps that are too short.
-In our next post, we’ll describe some strategies for nap boot camp in this age range.
+Importantly though, some babies will maintain short naps due to lower sleep needs or long nights (e.g., babies who have 11+ hours of night sleep often sleep less during the day).
+Check out our ages and stages sleep chart to see what is typical for naps at your child's age.
+If you determine that your baby needs more daytime sleep, you can start to work on extending naps that are too short.
+In our next post, we’ll describe some strategies for how to do this.